-- important role, as each receiver may be associated with a large number of transmitters but only a subset of which will have a LOS condition. - Centralized and distributed processing: Three important scalability aspects should be considered when it comes to network structures: - L&S are low-rate services, requiring periodic activation at a low rate of 10 or 100 Hz, depending on the application and mobility.
+Centralized and Distributed Processing: Three important scalability aspects should be considered when it comes to network structures:

+- L&S are low-rate services, requiring periodic activation at a low rate of 10 or 100 Hz, depending on the application and mobility.
 This means that they allow flexible scaling with the number of users or objects to be tracked. - The transmitters should ideally apply orthogonal waveforms, which require coordination in time and frequency.
-Consequently, L&S pilot transmissions scale with the number of transmitters, e.g., UL localization scales with the number of UEs/objects, and multi-static sensing scales with the number of transmitting APs. - DL localization can be performed in a decentralized way at each UE, while data fusion from each receiver is needed for sensing and UL localization, causing processing delays.
+Consequently, L&S pilot transmissions scale with the number of transmitters, for example, UL localization scales with the number of UEs/objects, and multi-static sensing scales with the number of transmitting APs. - DL localization can be performed in a decentralized way at each UE, while data fusion from each receiver is needed for sensing and UL localization, causing processing delays.
 Under non-coherent processing, it is sufficient to perform fusion based on the locally processed information.
-Under phase-coherent processing, fusion is based on the raw in-phase and quadrature (IQ) data and benefits for centralized processing. - Fronthaul and backhaul: Precise time synchronization and/or phase synchronization between the APs place additional demands on the fronthaul or backhaul, as wired links to a master clock must be installed or continuous operation over an over-the-air synchronization protocol must be provided.
-Similarly, sensing also requires time or phase synchronization for improved performance. - Half- and full-duplex: Full-duplex is needed to enable monostatic sensing, but is not needed for other types of sensing, for localization, or for communication.
-Nevertheless, fullduplex may improve these services (e.g., enhance sensing capabilities without any dedicated radio resources). - Coherent and non-coherent processing: For delay-based positioning, precise time synchronization (sub ns-level) between the APs is needed to relate the delay measurements to/from different APs.
-If such synchronization is not possible, round-trip-time protocols can be used for positioning, while for sensing, LOS paths can provide a timing reference.
+Under phase-coherent processing, fusion is based on the raw in-phase and quadrature (IQ) data and benefits for centralized processing.

+Fronthaul and Backhaul: Precise time synchronization and/or phase synchronization between the APs place additional demands on the fronthaul or backhaul, as wired links to a master clock must be installed or continuous operation over an overthe-air synchronization protocol must be provided.
+Similarly, sensing also requires time or phase synchronization for improved performance.

+Half- and Full-Duplex: Full-duplex is needed to enable mono-static sensing, but is not needed for other types of sensing, for localization, or for communication.
+Nevertheless, full-duplex may improve these services (e.g., enhance sensing capabilities without any dedicated radio resources).

+Coherent and Non-Coherent Processing: For delay-based positioning, precise time synchronization (sub ns-level) between the APs is needed to relate the delay measurements to/from different APs.
+If such synchronization is not possible, roundtrip-time protocols can be used for positioning, while for sensing, LOS paths can provide a timing reference.
 For CJT in both L&S tasks, precise phase synchronization between the APs must be attained, so that the signal phase at one AP can be related to the UE/object location and the signal phase at another AP, creating effectively a very large-aperture array.
 The phases should not only be fixed but also be perfectly known.
 The reason is that in L&S, phase measurements are exploited to extract geometric information (distances relate to phase rotations of the signals at each AP).
-Hence, the phase center of each AP must be determined and phase offsets, e.g., due to cables, must be calibrated.
+Hence, the phase center of each AP must be determined and phase offsets, for example, due to cables, must be calibrated.

-As an example, Fig. 2 shows the impact of the number of APs on position error bound (PEB) and positioning root-mean-square error (RMSE), comparing conventional time-coherent positioning with phase-coherent D-MIMO positioning.
-This shows the theoretical benefits of a D-MIMO solution for
+As an example, Fig. 2 shows the impact of the number of APs on position error bound (PEB) and positioning root-mean-square error (RMSE) comparing conventional time-coherent position-